merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 </div>

-When you run `anvi-pan-genome`, the program will,
+When you run {% include PROGRAM name="anvi-pan-genome" %}, the program will,

 * Use all genomes in the genomes storage.
 If you would like to focus on a subset, you can use the parameter `--genome-names`.

 * Use only a single core by default.
 Depending on the number of genomes you are analyzing, this process can be very time consuming, hence you should consider increasing the number of threads to be used via the parameter `--num-threads`.

-* Use [DIAMOND](http://ab.inf.uni-tuebingen.de/software/diamond/) ([Buchnfink et al., 2015](http://www.nature.com/nmeth/journal/v12/n1/abs/nmeth.3176.html)) in 'fast' mode by default (or you can ask DIAMOND to be 'sensitive' by using the flag `--sensitive`) to calculate the similarity of each amino acid seqeunce in every genome against every other amino acid sequence across all genomes (which clearly requires you to have DIAMOND installed).
-Alternatively you could use the flag `--use-ncbi-blast` to use NCBI's `blastp` for amino acid sequence similarlty search.
+* Use [DIAMOND](http://ab.inf.uni-tuebingen.de/software/diamond/) ([Buchnfink et al., 2015](http://www.nature.com/nmeth/journal/v12/n1/abs/nmeth.3176.html)) in 'fast' mode by default (or you can ask DIAMOND to be 'sensitive' by using the flag `--sensitive`) to calculate the similarity of each amino acid sequence in every genome against every other amino acid sequence across all genomes (which clearly requires you to have DIAMOND installed).
+Alternatively you could use the flag `--use-ncbi-blast` to use NCBI's `blastp` for amino acid sequence similarity search.

-{:.notice}
-***A note from Meren***: I strongly suggest you to do your analysis with the `--use-ncbi-blast` flag.
-Yes, DIAMOND is very fast, and it may take 8-9 hours to analyze 20-30 genomes with `blastp` (using one core on a standard laptop).
-But dramatic increases in speed *rarely* comes without major trade-offs in sensitivity and accuracy, and some of my observations tell me that DIAMOND is not one of those *rare* instances.
-This clearly deserves a more elaborate discussion, and maybe I will have a chance to write it later, but for now take this as a friendly reminder.

 * Use every gene call, whether they are complete or not.
 Although this is not a big concern for complete genomes, metagenome-assembled genomes (MAGs) will have many incomplete gene calls at the end and at the beginning of contigs.
 Our experiments so far suggest that they do not cause major issues, but if you want to exclude them, you can use the `--exclude-partial-gene-calls` flag.

 * Use the *minbit heuristic* that was originally implemented in ITEP ([Benedict et al, 2014](http://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-15-8)) to eliminate weak matches between two amino acid sequences.
-You see, the pangenomic workflow first identifies amino acid seqeunces that are somewhat similar by doing similarity searches, and then resolves gene clusters based on those similarities.
+You see, the pangenomic workflow first identifies amino acid sequences that are somewhat similar by doing similarity searches, and then resolves gene clusters based on those similarities.
 In this scenario, weak similarities can connect gene clusters that should not be connected.
 Although the network partitioning algorithm can recover from these weak connections, it is always better to eliminate as much noise as possible at every step.
 So the minbit heuristic provides a mean to set a to eliminate weak matches between two amino acid sequences.
 We learned it from ITEP (Benedict MN et al, doi:10.1186/1471-2164-15-8), which is another comprehensive analysis workflow for pangenomes, and decided to use it because it makes a lot of sense.
 Briefly, If you have two amino acid sequences, `A` and `B`, the minbit is defined as `BITSCORE(A, B) / MIN(BITSCORE(A, A), BITSCORE(B, B))`.
 So the minbit score between two sequences goes to `1.0` if they are very similar over the entire length of the 'shorter' amino acid sequence, and goes to `0.0` if (1) they match over a very short stretch compared even to the length of the shorter amino acid sequence or (2) the match between sequence identity is low.
 The default minbit is `0.5`, but you can change it using the parameter `--minbit`.

-{:.notice}
-This parameter has wrongly named as `maxbit` in anvi'o `v2.4.0` and earlier versions.
-[Please take a look at the relevant issue](https://github.com/merenlab/anvio/issues/581) if you are using an anvi'o version that is impacted by this typo.

 * Use the [MCL](http://micans.org/mcl/) algorithm ([van Dongen and Abreu-Goodger, 2012](http://www.ncbi.nlm.nih.gov/pubmed/22144159)) to identify clusters in amino acid sequence similarity search results.
 We use `2` as the *MCL inflation parameter* by default.
 This parameter defines the sensitivity of the algorithm during the identification of the gene clusters.
 More sensitivity means more clusters, but of course more clusters does not mean better inference of evolutionary relationships.
 More information on this parameter and it's effect on cluster granularity is here [http://micans.org/mcl/man/mclfaq.html#faq7.2](http://micans.org/mcl/man/mclfaq.html#faq7.2), but clearly, we, the metagenomics people will need to talk much more about this.
 So far in the Meren Lab we have been using `2` if we are comparing many distantly related genomes (i.e., genomes classify into different families or farther), and `10` if we are comparing very closely related genomes (i.e., 'strains' of the same 'species' (based whatever definition of these terms you fancy)).
 You can change it using the parameter `--mcl-inflation`.
 Please experiment yourself, and consider reporting!